hatfieldlibrary/DotNetCasClient/README.md

 The modified CasAuthenticationModule.cs uses a wrapper method introduced with ASP.NET Framework 4.
 This code will not work with prior releases of ASP.NET Framework, but could be modified to work with not too much effort.

 The compiled DotNetCasClient.dll can be found in DotNetCas/bin/Release.
+There are several ways to deploy, but in the case of Illiad, the easiest way is to copy the DoNetCasClient.dll to the Illiad /Bin directory.

 To use the JASIG client and .NET Forms Authentication with a native application, add the following to the web.server element of your web.config.
-For a complete sample web.conf file, see
+See <a href="https://github.com/mspalti/DotNetCasClient/blob/master/Configuration/web.config">sample web.conf file</a> for more details.

 ```xml
 <system .webserver="">